 - Aluminium Cuts (New Production)

 - Mixed H9 / HE9

 - Aluminium Turnings

 - Aluminium Rads / Copper Rads (Steel Free)

 - Irony Aluminium

 Scrap Aluminium Recycling

 Aluminium has an infinite life and can be recycled from one product to another.
 Recycled aluminium is used in a multitude of different products.
 Examples of products include window frames, cars, food packaging and aeroplanes.
-This endless reuse cycle is also known as ‘closed loop’ recycling.
+Closed loop recycling is an endless process of reusing metals.

 Environmentally Friendly Recycling

-It takes up to 95 percent less energy to recycle it than to produce.
-Recycled aluminium has exactly the same properties as new.
+Recycling aluminium takes up 95% less energy than to produce, also aluminium recycling has the same properties as newly produced.
 Recycling also limits emissions, including greenhouse gases.